galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Peak detection using XCMS

 The first step in the workflow is to detect the peaks in the `.mzml` data using xcms.
-For the used parameters please see the workflow display above and refer to the individual tool form to get familiar with the effects of the individual parameters of the tool.
-Drifts in retention time are also corrected in xcms, outputting an aligned feature table.

-## Sub-step with **xcms findChromPeaks (xcmsSet)**
+This part, however, is covered by a [separate tutorial]({{ site.baseurl }}/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.html).
+Although the tutorial is dedicated to LC-MS data, it can be followed also for our GC data.
+Therefore, in this section, we do not explain this part of the workflow in detials, but rather refer the reader to the dedicated tutorial.

+## Peak picking

+The first step is to extract peaks from each of your data files independently.
+For this purpose, we use _centWave_ chromatographic peak detection algorithm implemented in {% tool [xcms findChromPeaks (xcmsSet)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_xcmsset/abims_xcms_xcmsSet/3.12.0+galaxy0) %}.

 > <hands-on-title> Task description </hands-on-title>
 >
-> 1. {% tool [xcms findChromPeaks (xcmsSet)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_xcmsset/abims_xcms_xcmsSet/3.12.0+galaxy0) %} with the following parameters:
+>  {% tool [xcms findChromPeaks (xcmsSet)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_xcmsset/abims_xcms_xcmsSet/3.12.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"RData file"*: `xsetRData` (output of **MSnbase readMSData** {% icon tool %})
 >    - *"Extraction method for peaks detection"*: `CentWave - chromatographic peak detection using the centWave method`
 >        - *"Max tolerated ppm m/z deviation in consecutive scans in ppm"*: `3.0`